 Most passengers of the Bloor-Danforth subway are aware of the subway tracks which branch off to the south of the main line as they travel at grade between Keele Station and Dundas West.
-This yard has often been referred to as "Keele Yard", and many consider it to be abandoned.
-But this is not accurate.
-It is ironic, but Greenwood Yards, which are located off of the main line and out of sight of most subway goers has revealed far more of its secrets to the public than the yard near Keele Station.
-Although people pass by the Keele yard every day, Vincent Yard, as it is officially called, holds many surprises.
+This yard has often been referred to as "Keele Yard", and for many years, many considered it to be abandoned.
+This is not accurate.
+It is ironic, but Greenwood Yards, which are located off of the main line and out of sight of most subway goers has revealed far more of its secrets to the public in recent years than the yard between Keele and Dundas West stations.
+Although passengers pass by the Keele yard every day, Vincent Yard, as it is officially called, holds many surprises.

 Passengers on the Bloor-Danforth subway can clearly see the yards on the south side of their eastbound train as they leave Keele Station.
 Immediately east of the scissors crossover between the main lines, the yard's ladder track branches off from the southern main line and opens up into four yard tracks.
 The yard tracks proceed east in the open until they come to a set of tunnels.
 From there, they disappear from view.

-The tracks actually proceed for 500 feet into the tunnel.
-Each is capable of storing a single service train within the tunnel.
+The tracks actually proceed for another 500 feet into their tunnels.
+Each is capable of storing a single service train within the tunnel (meaning that Vincent can store eight six-car trainsets, four indoors and four outdoors).
 At the end of the tunnels is a single platform, stretching across the tracks, providing access to the subway cars and to the yard offices.
 This miniature complex of offices is connected to Dundas West Station through a locked door.

-Although not used as an active storage yard any more, Vincent still stores some subway work cars.
+Although not used as an active storage yard for many years, Vincent still storeed some subway work cars.
 The wall washer is stored in the Vincent tunnels during winter time, and the site is also the home of the TTC's gauge car (RT-22).
 The offices are used for the TTC's Way Training Centre.

-While still in use, the lack of service trains and the passage of time have taken their toll on Vincent yards.
-The track is reported to be in poor condition due to dampness.
-The motor blowers and the MA sets used to dry and circulate the air.
-With the yard off limits to TTC passengers, there's little incentive to keep things in top condition.
+The lack of service trains and the passage of time have taken their toll on Vincent yards.
+In 2005, the track was reported to be in poor condition due to dampness.
+The motor blowers and the MA sets used to dry and circulate the air, but these were not available for many years.

-The yard may be off limits to passengers, but TTC supervisor George Davidson was able to take a few pictures of the site while he visited it on his rounds and kindly donate them to Transit Toronto.
+Vincent Yard may be off limits to passengers, but one TTC employee was able to take a few pictures of the site while he visited it on his rounds back in 2002, and he kindly donated them to Transit Toronto.
 These pictures provide a rare glimpse of a part of the Toronto subway few people actually see.